Configuration Reference

 Components with always: true in their match conditions are always included regardless of the manifest.

-Tool and credential matches use OR semantics: any single condition match includes the component.
+Tool, credential, and agent matches use OR semantics: any single condition match includes the component.

 Probe and Runtime Glob Fields